Azure/azure-bigcompute-salt-slurm-formula/README.rst

 ``slurm``
 ---------

-Meta-state that includes the basic configuration for a client.
+Install the basic configuration for a client.
+Note this is just for e.g. a head node and does not include the execution daemon.

-is not for computing nodes, only for install login nodes or clients

 ``slurm.node``
 --------------

-Configure and install ComputerNode
+Configure and install compute node.

 ``slurm.server``
 ----------------

-Install and configure the Controller.
+Install and configure the control daemon.

-CentOS family supports setting MySQL

 ``slurm.slurmdbd``
 ------------------

-If the accounting option is slurmdbd this state configure the services
+Install and configure database daemon.